EMT and Paramedic Study Resources: Free Tools to Crush Your Class

 Oral Station - Scenario A & B

-Oral Station
+NREMT Oral Station Skill Sheet (PDF)

 You will be evaluated on your ability to verbally manage all aspects of an out-of-hospital call given two (2) separate cases: Oral A & Oral B